 You may or may not be aware that Public Law 109-461, also known as the Veterans Benefits, Healthcare, and Information Technology Act of 2006, allows the VA unique oversight into the access that veteran-owned businesses can get to federal contracts set aside for service members.
 The Vets First Verification Program gives all recognized veteran-run small businesses first crack at any VA set-asides and helps ensure that veteran-run businesses remain competitive when it comes to big federal contracts.

 While you have to have your small business fledged and underway to partake of this benefit, it is well worth applying for, as it grants another level of access to business opportunities.
 Once verified, your business is also legal to feature the exclusive Veteran Owned Small Business logo that comes with formal verification.
 To be deemed eligible, you need to complete the verification process.

 Launched on Veterans Day 2016, the StreetShares Foundation is a nationwide initiative dedicated to supporting veteran entrepreneurs through every challenge and success associated with small business ownership.
 StreetShares provides everything from lines of credit and mentors to financing e-books and grant programs.
 Boasting more than 85,000 members, this is an inexhaustible resource for educating and connecting yourself during the ideation of your small business.

 Eligibility for any of StreetShares’ yearly reward opportunities rests on proving a positive impact on the military community through your business.
-Check the application and other eligibility requirements here.

 Having coined the phrase “vetrepreneurs” to describe the heroic people they’re interested in serving, Warrior Rising is an organization aiming to empower veteran business owners to launch sustainable small businesses.
 With a special emphasis on taking each vetrepreneur’s case on an individual level, this organization can provide you with business-building insights (such as where to locate or whom to partner with) and access to funding opportunities.